 beef or lamb chunks

 green cardamom pod

 6 cups water (or enough to fully cover meat)

 Bring the water to a boil and then reduce to low.
 Simmer over low heat until the beef is very tender (about 1 hour).
 Strain the meat, reserving the broth for later and discarding the cardamom and bay.
 Divide broth into 2 halves for use in the rice and sauce separately.

-Carefully open the pita and cut into 1 inch bite sized pieces.
+Carefully open the pita and cut it into 1 inch bite sized pieces.

-Heat oil or ghee in a skillet.
-Fry pita pieces in heated oil until crispy and golden brown.
-Use a slotted spoon to remove the fried bread and set pieces aside on a paper towel lined plate to drain.
+Heat the oil or ghee in a skillet.
+Fry the pita pieces in the heated oil until crispy and golden brown.
+Use a slotted spoon to remove the fried bread and set your pieces aside on a paper towel lined plate to drain.